 Additional program assistance will be required:

-While the Office of International Programs will continue to facilitate some aspects of the process, especially those associated with the assessment and management of risk, program leaders will be responsible for providing additional support for the program in key areas such as logistics and financial management.
+While the Office of International Programs will continue to facilitate some aspects of the process, especially those associated with the assessment and management of risk, program leaders will be responsible for managing support for the program in key areas such as logistics and financial management.
 Each short-term travel program proposal will now need to include an administrative plan for facilitating the course.
 Additional details can be found on the instructions for submitting a short term travel proposal.

 Faculty-led travel courses have special responsibilities and involve additional processes with respect to risk management, program fees, etc. The information below is designed to help new and veteran Faculty Leaders to plan.